 To be practicing regenerative agriculture is to be “healing” soils.
 Here and There Grain Project likes this definition because it recognizes that there has been damage done.
 It’s important to understand and learn what each farm soil wants.
 Nutrients and numbers and all of that other heady stuff are important, but nourishment is the real mover and shaker.
 This healing work feeds people and farmlands, but is very often missed by financial and regulatory agencies.

-Here and There Grain Project is committed to cultivating safety and space on farms and in shops and garages for non-white, transgender, queer, and non-binary farmers and mechanics.
+Here and There Grain Project is committed to cultivating safety and space on farms and in shops and garages for BIPOC and LGBTQ+ farmers and mechanics.
 It is important to imagine the future we want to see from the seat of a tractor.

-Innovations are best evaluated before they are adopted and those advancements which give people greater connection to the land—especially those which do so for lower income communities—ought to be given preference.
+Innovations are best evaluated before they are adopted and those advancements which give people greater connection to the land—especially those which do so for historically marginalized communities—ought to be given preference.
 Fossil fuel burning technology got us into this mess, and we must look to reduce our burn in every step forward.
 The best way to do this is to measure our inputs.

 Artists who develop a dialogue with nature can be catalysts for change and are excellent collaborators in agricultural and culinary spaces.
 Given increasing global disconnect with what is on our plates, participating in food production and preparation is not only subversive, it can be a form of activism.
 Environmental justice and social justice are inextricably linked.
 Small scale food producers are often doing the important work of educating eaters, but this responsibility can be readily shared unlike fieldwork and kitchenwork.